rust-embedded/book/src/static-guarantees/design-contracts.md

 // output_pin.into_input_pull_down();
 ```

-This is defintely a convenient way to store the state of the pin, but why do it this way?
+This is definitely a convenient way to store the state of the pin, but why do it this way?
 Why is this better than storing the state as an `enum` inside of our `GpioConfig` structure?

 ## Compile Time Functional Safety